 Wait but Why Blog by Tim Urban - 4/5

 This blog offers in-depth analyses of tech ideas like AI and Elon Musk's companies.
-The author goes heavily into the details about each topic to provide an in-depth view of the topic.
+The author goes deeply into the details about each topic to provide a comprehensive view of the topic.
 The only downside is that sometimes I feel like all the criticisms of the topic are not adequately addressed.